 COVID-19 is transmitted through saliva droplets from the mouth and nose.
 These droplets are released by coughing, sneezing, or speaking.
 It is possible for them to remain in the air for hours and potentially be transmitted through ventilation systems.

 Your HVAC system is one tool you can use to reduce the spread of COVID-19 and other pathogens among your building’s occupants.
 Having an HVAC system designed specifically for the use of your building and occupancy levels—and operating and maintaining it properly—can go a long way in improving air quality and health.

-The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) has developed infectious disease guidelines to help organizations prepare their systems and staff, including specific advice for responding to COVID-19 concerns.
+The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) has developed infectious disease guidelines to help organizations prepare their systems and staff, including specific advice for responding to COVID-19 concerns in schools and universities.